Categories and tags are part of the blogging process, each with different purposes.

 Since categories and tags are so intertwined, it is difficult to manage your categories and tags properly if you use too many of them.

-People will be able to find your content easier if you use more specific categories and tags.
+People can find your content easier using more specific categories and tags.

 It takes practice and time.

 You need to be aware of the most common mistakes and be able to identify your own.
-Over time, you’ll get a sense of which categories and tags are the most useful for your content and audience.
+Then, over time, you’ll understand which categories and tags are the most useful for your content and audience.